Mat4D95/Conquest/README.md

 # Conquest
-A grand strategy game made by me
+A grand strategy game in the periode of WW1

+Made by me